Nakadra/sphere-runtime/README.md

 ---

-*Built with ❤️ in Nairobi, Kenya.*
+*Built with ❤️ by Clein Pius, Kelly Gregory, and Ronald Oloo in Nairobi, Kenya.*